soulwing/pinject/README.md

     set to a space- or comma- delimited list of URLs (including `classpath:` URLs) to properties files that will be used, in the order specified, to resolve property values.
-3. All properties files on the classpath named `META-INF/beans.properties` The order in which these properties files will be consulted is arbitrary (due to inherent limitations of the classloader mechanism) so you should not rely on the order in which these files are evaluated when using this mechanism.
+3. All properties files on the classpath named `beans.properties`, located by considering the property name as a package qualified name.
+The order in which properties files in a given package will be consulted is arbitrary (due to inherent limitations of the classloader mechanism) so you should not rely on the order in which these files are evaluated when using this mechanism.
+4. All properties files at the root of the classpath with the name `META-INF/beans.properties`.
+The order in which these properties files are consulted is arbitrary (due to inherent limitations of the classloader mechanism) so you should not rely on the order in which these files are evaluated when using this mechanism.

 Resolution stops with the first resolver that provides a value for the named property.
 If no value is resolved, the `value` attribute specified on